booky10/MultiWorlds/README.md

 # MultiWorlds

-A minecraft plugin to manage worlds
+A simple and lightweight plugin to manage your worlds.